deanturpin/thelaststraw/readme.md

 # Give me convenience...

 What appears to be convenience for the shopper could actually be deft slight of hand by the mass producer.
-The producer enjoy prolonged shelf-life and protection whilst shipping and disposing of the packaging is passed on to the consumer.
+The producer enjoys longer shelf-life and protection during shipping and disposing of the packaging is passed on to the consumer.

 # Bread

 Shop bought bread can really only come from a proper baker.
 In this case it's chewy white from Real Pâtisserie.

+![](images/bread_real_patisserie.jpg)

-You can get Real Pâtisserie bread from Taj but it mostly comes in perforated plastic bags.
+You can also buy Real Pâtisserie bread from Taj but it mostly comes in perforated plastic bags.
+But the baguettes come in paper!

 At a push you could buy buns from Waitrose and put them in the plain paper bags from the mushroom section rather than those with the plastic panel.

-![](images/bread_real_patisserie.jpg)

-Apart from baguettes!
-You can also use the spare paper bags for other groceries rather than the plastic ones.

 ![](images/baguettes.jpg)

 Cracking sea salt and rosemary sourdough from hisBe.
-Wow!

 ![](images/bread_hisbe.jpg)